The Agony Of A Fallen Star (Sonnet Sequence) Poem by Dipankar Sadhukhan

 But crowded walls where lustful footsteps tread;

-No prayer ascends, no incense scents the skies,
+No incense drifts to consecrate the skies,

-The painted mask conceals the soul beneath,
+The painted mask conceals the soul inside,

 And souls are sold to keep the flesh alive.